 5. Shop & Browse

 A fun assortment of one-of-a-kind shops surrounds the square.
-You’ll find health products, home & kitchen goods, amazing gifts, Ecuadorian clothing and accessories, chocolate, wine, yarn, fine jewelry, kids’ toys, and collectibles—all within a short walk.
+You’ll find health products, home & kitchen goods, amazing gifts, Ecuadorian clothing and accessories, Native American crafts, crystals, wine, yarn, fine jewelry, kids’ toys, art supplies, and collectibles—all within a short walk.

 6. Go Thrifting

-Speaking of collectibles, Fairfield is home to half a dozen resale shops: My Lucky Day, the Bargain Box, Too Good 2 Be Threw, the Collectors Store, and Goodwill.
+Speaking of collectibles, Fairfield is home to half a dozen resale shops, including My Lucky Day, the Bargain Box, the Collectors Store, and Goodwill.
 Don’t miss the Fairfield Restore, with its ever-changing assortment of bargain-priced furniture and building supplies.
+All sales support Fairfield’s Habitat for Humanity.

 7. Feast Your Eyes